Moon Knight (miniseries): Cast and characters

 The Egyptian moon god, an outcast among the gods for waging a "one-god war on perceived injustices", thus necessitating him to find and use his avatar, Marc Spector.
 Slater called him an "imperious and sort of snotty and vengeful" deity, who is prone to temper tantrums and is dealing with his own insecurities, adding he was more interested in a version of the character that had "his own moral failings and weaknesses" rather than one who was "always right and impervious to mistakes".
 Abraham called Khonshu "outrageous" and "capable of doing anything and charming his way out of it".
 As well, Abraham believed Khonshu was unselfish and willing to sacrifice himself the same way he demands sacrifice from others.
-El Hakim provided the on-set performance of the character while Abraham voices the character.
+El Hakim provided the on-set performance of Khonshu while Abraham provides his voice.